line72/usbmdistros/website/content/products/spitlife-articles_of_the_faithless.md

 ---
+actualPrice: $6.50
-title: "Spitlife - Articles Of The Faithless"
+album: Articles Of The Faithless
-date: 2021-06-13T12:22:18
-draft: false
-artist: "Spitlife"
+artist: Spitlife
-album: "Articles Of The Faithless"
 categories:
 - Tape
+date: '2021-06-26T15:16:21'
+draft: false
 images:
-    - "/images/covers/spitlife-articles_of_the_faithless.jpg"
+- /images/covers/spitlife-articles_of_the_faithless.jpg
-thumbnailImage: "/images/covers/spitlife-articles_of_the_faithless-thumb.jpg"
-actualPrice: $6.50
 inStock: true
+thumbnailImage: /images/covers/spitlife-articles_of_the_faithless-thumb.jpg
+title: Spitlife - Articles Of The Faithless
 ---

 ## Tape